RBS tightens mortgage lending, following rival Lloyds

-LONDON Part-Nationalized Royal Bank of Scotland has followed rival Lloyds Banking Group in placing restrictions on mortgage lending to tackle rising British house prices.
+LONDON Part-Nationalised Royal Bank of Scotland (RBS.L) has followed rival Lloyds Banking Group (LLOY.L) in placing restrictions on mortgage lending to tackle rising British house prices.

-RBS, which is 81 percent owned by the government, will introduce a four times loan-to-income cap and maximum term of 30 years for all mortgages worth 500,000 pounds ($837,000) or more, according to sources familiar with the matter.
+RBS, which is 81 percent owned by the government, will introduce a four times loan-to-income cap and maximum term of 30 years for all mortgages worth 500,000 pounds r more, according to sources familiar with the matter.

 The move is designed to be an extra safeguard on top of the affordability checks RBS already has in place.